Samsonroyal/hello-world/README.md

 # hello-world
-My first repo is a basic website.
+Hello earthlings, I hope you enjoy my first repo.
+It is a basic website.
 Built in HTML, CSS and JS.

 //
-hello earthlings, I hope you enjoy it

-//
 I have no idea what it does..

+I hope you find out.